ElKokk/ML-project-Taxi-Trip-Duration-prediction/README.md

 Kaggle Competition: https://www.kaggle.com/competitions/nyc-taxi-trip-duration

-n this competition, Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
+In this competition, Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
 Your primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.

 Longtime Kagglers will recognize that this competition objective is similar to the ECML/PKDD trip time challenge we hosted in 2015.